 The first year of being a Personal Trainer can be fantastic and exciting.
 However, despite this, there are some challenges that it is essential you prepare for.
-It's a rapidly expanding industry and a golden opportunity to convert your passion for health and fitness into a career to help others and get paid to do it!
+It’s a rapidly expanding industry and a golden opportunity to convert your passion for health and fitness into a career to help others and get paid to do it!
 Developing skills beyond just motivation is a great way to set yourself apart from competitors.
-Simply relying on innate skills can lead to further challenges once you are practising within the industry.
+Simply relying on innate skills can lead to further challenges once you are practicing within the industry.

 What will set you apart from the average personal trainer?
 What will ensure the longevity of your business and increase the likelihood of developing a clientele with actual results wanting to refer family and friends to you?